Jaden505/TicTacToe-AI/README.md

 # TicTacToe-AI

 You think you are good at tic tac toe?
-Try and beat me.
+Try and beat this AI.

 I created an AI that makes sure you can't win.
 You can tie against it, but winning is out of the picture.